Saudi-US

 meetings were very, very positive.
 I believe there was a commonality in terms

-of visions and views”, Saudi Foreign Minister, Adel Al-Jubeir expressed after
+of visions and views”, Saudi Foreign Minister Adel Al-Jubeir expressed after the meeting.

 Relatively

-unknown for the Washington, Prince Mohammad’s a week’s long visit wooed the U.S
+unknown in Washington, Prince Mohammad’s week-long visit wooed the U.S., as evidenced by his gestures.

 Comments